StruckanDesigns/FunnyIconPack/privacypolicy.md

 <p>If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.</p>

-<p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at StruckanDesigns unless otherwise defined in this Privacy Policy.</p>
+<p>The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible <a href="termscondition">here</a>. unless otherwise defined in this Privacy Policy.</p>

 <h1>Information Collection and Use</h1>